Heller House: Interior

 Although the National Park Service cites the mansion as having 9267 ft2 of space, other sources cite the house as having 6100 ft2 with seven bedrooms.
 The primary section of the residence has five bedrooms and three bathrooms.
 The house is one room wide throughout much of its depth.
 In a similar manner to Wright's houses for the McAfee and Husser families in the late 1890s, the floor plan is shaped like an "I", with a central stair hall bisecting the building.
 There are four fireplaces throughout the house.
 In addition, there is a detached garage that can fit two cars.
 Quarter-sawn oak trim was used throughout the house.
 The house has closets and high ceilings, in contrast to Wright's later work, which tended to have low ceilings and lack closets.

 The first-story rooms have sash windows, sand-plaster walls, and oak trim.
-The living room is separated from the dining room and service areas by a central stair hall.
+The living room, at the eastern end of the house, is separated from the dining room and service areas by a central stair hall.
 The vestibule is not split by a corridor or side hall, making it more spacious; this design was intended to entice visitors.
 The western wall of the vestibule originally had a door leading to the reception hall, but this was later replaced with a mirror and bookshelves.
 A hallway extends west–east across the house's first floor and leads to the reception, living, dining, and service rooms.
 A stair to the second floor, with a wooden balustrade, leads from this hallway.
 The living room to the east is cruciform in plan; it is painted gold, yellow, and green, with a brick-and-oak fireplace mantel and bookshelves.
 To the southwest is the dining room, another cruciform space.
 The dining room also has a brick-and-oak fireplace, in addition to pine finishes and sash windows.
 Next to the dining room, there is a pantry connecting with a kitchen, both of which are also furnished in pine.
 Northeast of the elevator core is a porch with windows and a wooden frame.

 The stair from the first floor to the second is illuminated by colored glass windows.
 The second floor was initially devoted to bedrooms and bathrooms; it includes a master bedroom with a fireplace that, for many years, was hidden from view.
 An elevator leads to the third floor, which was originally supposed to contain a servants' quarters and a playroom.
 This was later converted to a five-room apartment with a bathroom and two bedrooms.
 Some evidence of the original playroom, including bead boards, remains intact.